-- Meet the entrance requirements and procedures for admission to Doctor of Therapy
+- Meet the entrance requirements and procedures for admission to the Doctor of Physical Therapy

 - Meet the entrance requirements and procedures for admission to the Master of Public Health

-- Apply to the joint program before the start of the 3rd year of the PT program.
+- Apply to the joint program before the start of the third year of the DPT program

-Most students will have already been admitted to the PT program before applying for the joint program.
-The joint degree program is not open to students who have already earned either the DPT or the MPH degree.
+Most students will have already been admitted to the DPT program before applying for the combination program.
+The combination degree program is not open to students who have already earned either the DPT or the MPH degree.

 Timing of Application/Admission

-Students are encouraged to begin discussions about the combined degree at any time after admission to the DPT program.
-The actual time of application will typically be during the Spring or early Summer of the student’s 2nd DPT year.
-Students will typically begin their MPH coursework in the fall semester after their 2nd DPT year, and continue to take a full-time course load before returning to the DPT curriculum.
+Students are encouraged to begin discussions about the combination degree at any time after admission to the DPT program.
+The actual time of application will typically be during the Spring or early Summer of the student’s second DPT year.
+Students will typically begin their MPH coursework in the fall semester after their second DPT year, and continue to take a full-time course load before returning to the DPT curriculum.

 Students should feel free to contact Telisha Martin (email@example.com; 352-273-6444) or Laura Quintana (firstname.lastname@example.org; 352-273-6106) if they have questions regarding the MPH/DPT degree program.